 If you have left over chicken, that will save even more time.
 But if you don’t, it won’t take a lot of extra time to cook up some chicken breast.

 Put 2 chicken breasts in a pot of water to simmer for 20 minutes.
 At the same time, put the eggs in a small pan and cover with water.
 Bring it to a boil, then cover and remove from heat.
 Leave the eggs covered for 10-12 minutes.
+You can also cook perfect hard-boiled eggs in the Instant Pot.
 Finally, in another pan, bring water to a boil, add salt, and cook the pasta to al dente, around 8 minutes.

 While the chicken, eggs, and pasta are cooking, add the strips of bacon to a pan and fry for around 4 minutes per side.
 When done, move them to a paper towel to soak up the grease.